 There are some complaints we cannot investigate, including:

 Local authorities must appoint at least one ‘independent person’ to advise the council before it makes a decision on an allegation.
-The Council appointed Rosalind Stevens as Independent Person on Standards Committee for a 4 year term of office on 15 September 2016.
+The Council appointed Luke Rigg and Robert Milne as Independent Persons for Standards for a 4 year term of office on 24 September 2020.

 If you have any questions please contact: